Jawschamp/Unofficial-Epic-Games-products/Lawin/FortTimeMachine/LawinFortTimeMachine.md

 ## Table of Contents
 - [Commands](https://github.com/Jawschamp/FortniteLawinMachine/blob/master/Commands.txt)

-This is probaly your best chance of success to using Fortnite Time Machine because Lawin is forcing you to be in his Discord which is silly and annoying so this will ~~Completely "bypass" that!~~ unless of course you need help :)
+This is probaly your best chance of success to using Fortnite Time Machine because Lawin is forcing you to be in his Discord to download all this which can be very confusing.

 # Read
 **You need to follow the order in which I provide, if you do not, you will get lost**